The majority of earthquake related injuries are caused by falling furniture or objects. Fortunately, there is much we can do to mitigate this risk.

 Healthy & Well at LBNL is a centralized location for Lab staff to find support and resources to help build their health, wellness and well-being.
 Get resources for mental and emotional health, physical health and activity, financial wellbeing, and family resources like parenting advice and elder care.

-The site is a collaborative effort between Health Services, Human Resources, and the IDEA office to support Lab staff and their families.
+The site is a collaborative effort between Health Services and Human Resources to support Lab staff and their families.

 Photo collage of work gloves, duct tape, small tools, and a clipboard.